ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-change-log.md

   * Firefox uses Basic rendering by default.
     * Based on community feedback and our testing the OMTC (OpenGL) compositing video playback is choppy by comparison.
   * Added `rpi-eeprom`.
-  * Minecraft: Pi Edition is still be packaged.
   * USB Booting is work in progress.
   * Dropped `raspi-config`; we have something else in the works...